MatthieuLorang/M1_devsec_SA/README.md

 ### Requirements
 - This application must be available offline.
 - A refresh button allows the user to update its accounts.
-- Only the phone's user can start the app
+- Access to the application is restricted
 - Exchanges with API must be secure ( with TLS)